redblobgames/circular-obstacle-pathfinding/README.md

 ## Generating hugging edges

-A hugging edge is an arc of a circle which connects the endpoints of two different bitangents which touch the circle.
 Each hugging edge starts at the endpoint of a bitangent, traverses around the circle, and terminates at the endpoint of a different bitangent.
 Importantly, the starting bitangent determines the direction the hugging edge takes&mdash;clockwise or anticlockwise&mdash;as it travels around the circle, and the direction of the hugging edge&mdash;clockwise or anticlockwise&mdash;determines which bitangents can serve as the termination of the hugging edge.

-Possible diagram: Show a circle with some tangents leading off of it.
+[Possible diagram: Show a circle with some tangents leading off of it.
 Highlight one hugging edge and show how it starts and ends at the right kind of endpoint.
-Show bad example too?
+Show bad example too?]

 Every endpoint of every bitangent is one of two kinds: the kind that can start clockwise hugging edges and terminate anticlockwise hugging